56 Different Types of Ants in Louisiana

 Queens are larger than workers, and both have wings; queens also have much longer abdomens than workers.

 Workers can be identified by their distinctive three-segmented antennae.
-Male fire ants cannot sting, but females can sting with their stingers connected to venom glands in their abdomen, which can cause painful swelling for humans.
+Male fire ants cannot sting, but females can sting with stingers connected to venom glands in their abdomen, which can cause painful swelling for humans.

 Fire ants feed primarily on live insects such as caterpillars or grasshoppers.
 But will eat dead animals if other food is not available.